parsiya/parsiya.net/content/page/CheatSheet.markdown

 ------

 ## Sublime Text 3
 Tips for using the Sublime Text 3 editor.
-I don't use Sublime Text anymore so this section is probably outdated.
+I don't use Sublime Text anymore although I bought it so this section is probably outdated.

 ### Fix "MarGo build failed" for GoSublime on Windows
 GoSublime's executable has Go version in it.
 In most cases, it cannot grab the